 It might be more helpful to ditch the terms ‘overweight/underweight’ for ‘overfat/underfat.’
-In 2017, an estimated 70% of the world has become overfat – with that figure rising to a shocking 90% in countries like the USA and Greece.
+In 2017, an estimated 70% of the world had become overfat – with that figure rising to over 90% in countries like the USA and Greece.
+In the UK nearly 87% of men are overfat, with around 77% of woman in the same bracket.
 But what does that mean?
 Overfat describes a body fat level that can actually hurt your health.
 For men, a healthy body fat percentage lies between 8-19%; for women 21-33% is ideal.

 Let’s take a look at why weight and BMI are potentially misleading, and how to get a more accurate picture of your health using the simple tape measure.

 You must speak to your GP about any unintentional increase or decrease in your weight.
 This may be a sign of significant illness.

 Evergreen Life’s Wellbeing Survey reported that body weight scales were by far the most common method of measuring health and wellbeing.
 That’s probably because it’s become like a morning ritual for us – the scales looming in the corner of the bathroom ready for us to step onto before we start our day.

 But weight scales don’t know whether you’re a muscular athlete or a growing teenager.
 And that’s a key issue.